 To give a more reliable and robust estimation of the efficacy of the zinc finger genes in CRC diagnosis, we combined the datasets from replication 1 and replication 2 and tested the diagnostic performances of these biomarkers.
-As shown in Table 5, we found that ZNF132 reached the highest diagnostic ability (Sensitivity = 0.83, Specificity = 0.97, AUC = 0.93) than other candidate biomarkers including SEPT-9 (Sensitivity = 0.83, Specificity = 0.87, AUC = 0.91) in the combined samples.
-Meanwhile, ESR1 also achieved comparable diagnostic ability (Sensitivity = 0.78, Specificity = 0.97, AUC = 0.91) when compared to the SETP-9.
+As shown in Table 5, we found that ZNF132 reached the highest diagnostic ability (Sensitivity = 0.83, Specificity = 0.97, AUC = 0.93) than other candidate biomarkers including SEPT-9 (SEN = 0.83, SPE = 0.87, AUC = 0.91) in the combined samples.
+Meanwhile, ESR1 also achieved comparable diagnostic ability (SEN = 0.78, SPE = 0.97, AUC = 0.91) when compared to the SETP-9.
 It is suggested that these two biomarkers could be further applied and tested in combination with SEPT-9 to achieve better diagnostic ability in the non-invasive liquid biopsy studies for CRC.
 Moreover, in the KRAS+ subgroups, all candidate biomarkers achieved superior performances (AUC >= 0.95) than that in the KRAS- and the total samples.
-Especially, we found that the ZNF132 (Sensitivity = 0.98, Specificity = 0.99, AUC = 1.00) and ZNF542 (Sensitivity = 0.99, Specificity = 0.95, AUC = 0.99) could nearly distinguish the CRC samples from adjacent normal samples without any misclassification (Figure 5).
-In addition, in the KRAS- subgroup, we found that none of the diagnostic abilities of the candidate biomarkers significantly decreased including SEPT-9.
-It is worth mentioning that the diagnostic ability of ZNF132 consistently superior than that of SEPT-9 in the KRAS+/KRAS- as well as the total samples, indicating that ZNF132 could be of great potential for further utilization in CRC diagnosis.
+Especially, we found that the ZNF132 (SEN = 0.98, SPE = 0.99, AUC = 1.00) and ZNF542 (SEN = 0.99, SPE = 0.95, AUC = 0.99) could nearly distinguish the CRC samples from adjacent normal samples without any misclassification (Figure 5).
+In addition, in the KRAS- subgroup, we found that none of the diagnostic abilities of the candidate biomarkers significantly decreased including SEPT9.
+It is worth mentioning that the diagnostic ability of ZNF132 consistently superior than that of SEPT9 in the KRAS+/KRAS- as well as the total samples, indicating that ZNF132 could be of great potential for further utilization in CRC diagnosis.

 In addition to the commonly used logistic regression method for evaluating the diagnostic performance, we also implemented 10 other machine-learning algorithms, including random forest (RF), supporting vector machine (SVM), neural network (NN), Naïve Bayes (NB), linear discriminant analysis (LDA), mixture discriminant analysis (MDA), flexible discriminant analysis (FDA), XGBoost and CatBoost for further assessment.
 The five-fold cross-validation method was applied to give an unbiased estimation of the model performance (Supplementary Table 13).
 It is found that in the combined dataset, the RF model achieved the best accuracy (Accuracy = 0.889).
 Meanwhile, in the KRAS+ subgroup, the NB algorithm performed best (Sensitivity = 0.99, Specificity = 0.97, Accuracy = 0.98) in the test data.
-In contrast, the NN model was found to be the best in the KRAS- subgroup (Sensitivity = 0.75, Specificity = 0.89, Accuracy = 0.82).
+In contrast, the NN model was found to be the best in the KRAS- subgroup (SEN = 0.75, SPE = 0.89, ACC = 0.82).

 Discussion